Happiness: An Unusual Finding

 - Have novel experiences to boost dopamine production.

-(They also found people who had intrinsic goals (personal growth, relationships, and helping others) instead of extrinsic goals (money, social status, and pleasure) where the happiest.
-They also found that spending time with people you love, meditating on compassion, and practicing acts of kindness increased happiness the most.)
+(However, and perhaps more importantly, they found people who had intrinsic goals (personal growth, relationships, and helping others) instead of extrinsic goals (money, social status, and pleasure) were the happiest.
+They also found that spending time with people you love, meditating on compassion, and practicing acts of kindness increased happiness the most.
+What I find interesting is that a philosopher figured this out way before science did.)

 This documentary takes a very scientific and medical approach to happiness.
 They say, “Hey, happiness is all determined by the brain.
 The brain is an organ.
 So what would a healthy organ be doing when it comes to reward and pleasure.”